moby/moby/docs/man/docker-cp.1.md

 % Docker Community
 % JUNE 2014
 # NAME
-docker-cp - Copy files/folders from the PATH to the HOSTPATH
+docker-cp - Copy files/folders from the PATH of the container to the HOSTPATH of the host running the command.

 # SYNOPSIS
 **docker cp**